 The trouble with this television set is that after consuming our youngster, her static prison goes on the blink, and no amount of manual tweaking can tune in to her baleful frequency.
 Audio is the only means of communicating with the blonde babe-in-the-wood.
 Bearing in mind this is pre-Ghostbusters and Ron Silver will soon be left under piles of paperwork from The Entity, the only practicable solution presents itself in the stumpy form of the delightful Tangina.
 Like a paranormal pimp, she brings along her finest bitches to rid the house of its demons and return Carol Anne to her parents’ expectant arms.

 With the fortifications bolted over an ancient Indian burial ground, the resistance is far greater than the three ghost grabbers have bargained for and they are run ragged by the spiteful entity.
 The banter between the tormented team is a highlight throughout the second act and there are some genuinely amusing exchanges between them, before the abode begins to wear their defenses down and the grim realization sets in that they are ill-prepared for dealing with this particular phantom.
-One memorably revolting scene sees Marty (Martin Casella) literally peeling the skin from his face with great alarm only to realise that he has been soundly pranked.
+One memorably revolting scene sees Marty (Martin Casella) literally peeling the skin from his face with great alarm only to realize that he has been soundly pranked.
 I would imagine Hooper had his hand in this one.

 Then there is the well-documented Poltergeist curse.
 Several of the professionals from the supposedly tainted franchise met untimely demises, with popular opinion being that the use of real on-set skeletons was in some way responsible.
 While this is likely no more than poppycock, it’s hard to quibble against the grim statistics.
 Both O’Rourke (Intestinal Stenosis aged twelve) and up-and-coming starlet Dunne (strangulation by her boyfriend) are buried in the same garden of remembrance, while I would imagine poor Robins must’ve been vigilantly looking over his shoulder for some time afterwards.